sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 There's also this lockdown tool by the always awesome [Scott Piper](https://twitter.com/0xdabbad00):
 - <i class="fa fa-wrench"></i> [GitHub: SummitRoute/osxlockdown](https://github.com/SummitRoute/osxlockdown)

 I haven't used Windows for years, but I know [EMET](https://www.microsoft.com/en-us/download/details.aspx?id=43714) is pretty great (I'd love to see an EMET like kit for OSX) and Microsoft has invested a lot into making Windows 8 & 10 hard targets.
-For anything else I'd take a look at DISA's [Security Technical Implimenation Guidelines](http://iase.disa.mil/stigs/Pages/index.aspx) or the NSA/CSS [Security Configuration Guides for Operating Systems](https://www.nsa.gov/ia/mitigation_guidance/security_configuration_guides/operating_systems.shtml).
+For anything else I'd take a look at DISA's [Security Technical Implimentation Guidelines](http://iase.disa.mil/stigs/Pages/index.aspx) or the NSA/CSS [Security Configuration Guides for Operating Systems](https://www.nsa.gov/ia/mitigation_guidance/security_configuration_guides/operating_systems.shtml).

 ## Conclusion

 This is far from a comprehensive guide to safe traveling.
 The world is a dangerous place.
-Hopefully though this gives you some ideas on how to level up your IT security while traveling though.
+Hopefully though this gives you some ideas on how to level up your IT security while traveling.
 The world is an amazing place, I've been lucky to see as much of it as I have and I can't way to see more, but a little consideration goes a long way.

 And one last time: ___Just leave your laptop at home.
 You'll be fine.___ And you might experience something amazing.

-_If you want to go further reading I recommend [Jeffrey Carr's A Traveler's Guide to Cyber Security](http://www.amazon.com/A-Travelers-Guide-Cyber-Security-ebook/dp/B007GYLMQE))._
+_If you want to go further I recommend reading [Jeffrey Carr's A Traveler's Guide to Cyber Security](http://www.amazon.com/A-Travelers-Guide-Cyber-Security-ebook/dp/B007GYLMQE))._